pieces-app/plugin_sublime/README.md

 ### Copilot Ask

-Need the copilot to comment, fix a bug, or add a doc string?
-Simply go to the command palette and run `Pieces: Ask Copilot`.
+Need the copilot to comment, fix a bug, or add a doc string?Select the text right-click to open the context menu, and select `Pieces > Ask Copilot`.

 ### Login/Logout